Christian Study Resource

 Because of the enormous population, residential Roman architecture developed upwards rather than outwards.
 The limits of the city walls forbad urban sprawl.
 Buildings in Rome, unlike the ones in Pompeii and other cities, were up to four or five stories high.

 So, in a sense, were the cemeteries.
-They were not build underground out of a desire for safety from persecution, which is a romantic fantasy - as in the film 'Quo Vadis', either the old Hollywood version with Robert Taylor and Deborah Kerr, or the new Polish version.
+They were not built underground out of a desire for safety from persecution, which is a romantic fantasy shown in the movie 'Quo Vadis' where Christians use the catacombs as hiding places.
+In fact, it would have been impossible to live in them for any length of time.

 The ancients willingly made use of underground land when it could be easily and safely excavated.
 The soft tufa of Latium was ideal for a vast network of subterranean tunnels for waterworks, of chambers and galleries for graves, and even of recreation areas concealed in places called 'cryptoporticus' beneath summer villas.